-NURS 4826 Nursing Care of Adults in Crisis
+NURS: 4826 Nursing Care of Adults in Crisis (6 Credit Hours)

-Nursing Care of Adults in Crisis is focused on the utilization of critical thinking within the nursing process to manage care and provide nursing intervention for adult clients experiencing stressors that cause acute, complex, and life-threatening illness.
+Nursing Care of the Adult in Crisis is focused on the utilization of critical thinking within the nursing process to manage care and provide nursing intervention for adult clients experiencing stressors that cause acute, complex, and life-threatening illness.
 Focus is on secondary and tertiary intervention to assist the client in the reconstitution process with prioritization based on Maslow's Hierarchy of Needs.
-Learning methods include lecture, laboratory, and clinical instruction.
+Learning methods include lecture, laboratory and clinical instruction.
 Students are expected to demonstrate increasing competence in psychomotor nursing skills and to evidence critical thinking in the classroom and clinical setting.
+(Spring) Prerequisites: Acceptance into the nursing major and successful completion of all sophomore level (level I) nursing classes, junior-level nursing (level II) courses.